corgimaman/team-profile-generator/README.md

 ![Screenshot](./assets/images/screenshot.png)

 ## Tests
 This program uses Jest to run tests on the objects and extended objects created.
-Use 'npm jest' to run the tests.
+Use `npm jest` to run the tests.

 ## License
 This project is licensed under the MIT license.